f1se4/portfolio/md/dashboard/dashboard.md

 ![firstpage](/static/notebooks/dashboard/images/firstpage.png)

-To be able to see data, you need to be logged in, as said before, authorization managing, session, etc... is wrapped by django app authorization module.
+To be able to see data, you need to be logged in, authorization managing, session, etc... is wrapped by django app authorization module.

 ![security](/static/notebooks/dashboard/images/djangosecurity.png)